nilp0inter/django-proxylist/docs/source/install.rst

 Using south
 ~~~~~~~~~~~

-We ancourage recommend you using `south` for your database migrations.
+We encourage you using `south` for your database migrations.
 If you
 already use it you can migrate `django-proxylist`:

 .. code-block:: bash